 - Executive Office of Elder Affairs

-Boston — In support of the more than 844,000 Massachusetts residents who provide frequent or daily care to their family members, the Baker-Polito Administration has proclaimed November 2019 as Family Caregivers Month in the Commonwealth.
+In support of the more than one million Massachusetts residents who provide frequent or daily care to their family members, the Baker-Polito Administration has proclaimed November 2020 as Family Caregivers Month in the Commonwealth.
+The Administration is grateful for the dedication and devotion of these one million heroes who provide care and support for their family, friends and neighbors.

 Online Resources to Support Family Caregivers:

 The Commonwealth offers a number of services to help caregivers.
-This Mass.gov topic page linked below brings together a number of state health and social services in one place to help caregivers find the information they need, based on their unique situation:
+This Mass.gov topic page linked below brings together a number of state health and social services in one place to help caregivers across the lifespan find the information they need, based on their unique situation:

-The Family Caregiver Support Program provides advice and support through the services of Caregiver Specialist for residents caring for an older family member, a relative with a disability, or an older relative caring for a child.
+The Family Caregiver Support Program provides advice and support through the services of a Caregiver Specialist for residents caring for an older loved one, an adult with a disability, or a person of any age living with Alzheimer’s Disease or dementia.
+The program also serves grandparents or other kinship relatives caring for a child.
 Caregiver Specialists serve at regional aging services agencies that cover every community in Massachusetts:

 The page linked below includes caregiving tips and resources that caregivers may need for providing care both at home and in other settings: